Renewvia-Energy/Renewvia-REC/README.md

 |
 +-- contracts
 |   +-- lib/                                Foundry and OpenZeppelin dependencies in blockchain contracts
-|   +-- script
+|   +-- script                              Foundry scripts to...
+|       +-- AddPermitPermissions.s.sol      ...give permission to one wallet to transact on behalf of another
+|       +-- AddToBlacklist.s.sol            ...add a wallet to the blacklist
-|       +-- DeployNewContract.s.sol         Foundry script to deploy a new class of R-RECs to the blockchain
+|       +-- DeployNewContract.s.sol         ...deploy a new class of R-RECs to the blockchain
-|       +-- Mint.s.sol                      Foundry script to mint tokens from an already-deployed contract on the blockchain
+|       +-- Mint.s.sol                      ...mint tokens from an already-deployed contract on the blockchain
+|       +-- Pause.s.sol                     ...pause all transactions related to a given contract
+|       +-- RemoveFromBlacklist.s.sol       ...remove a wallet from the blacklist
+|       +-- Unpause.s.sol                   ...unpause all transactions related to a given contract
+|       +-- Upgrade.s.sol                   ...upgrade a contract with new features
 |   +-- src
 |       +-- BlacklistableUpgradeable.sol    Abstract class from NicksAPPS enabling blacklist functionality
 |       +-- RenewviaREC.sol                 Main R-REC contract